Creamy Sauce For Salmon – 10-Minute Recipe!

 How to make

-1. Heat the skillet: First, I melt the butter in a large skillet over medium heat.
+Heat the skillet: First, I melt the butter in a large skillet over medium heat.

 photo collage of how to make sauce for salmon

-4. Add the lemon: I stir in the lemon juice and lemon zest at the end to brighten up the sauce.
+Add aromatics: I stir in the lemon juice and lemon zest at the end to brighten up the sauce.
+Followed by adding the dried herbs, salt, and pepper, then give everything a good stir.

 Expert tip

-Adding parmesan cheese to sauce
+Adding parmesan cheese to the sauce

 The best part about this sauce is how creamy and smooth it turns out when I use fresh Parmesan cheese.
 I always grate it right when I start the recipe, which makes all the difference.
 I learned that pre-grated cheese tends to clump because it is drier, so I keep that for sprinkling on top of dishes.
 When I add the Parmesan, I make sure the sauce is off the heat or on very low, then stir it in a little at a time until it melts perfectly.
 It is a small step, but it guarantees the sauce stays silky and never clumpy.